M.D. with Distinction in Community Health

 Scholarly Activity (Community Health Track) 12 weeks

-This four-week elective builds upon student’s practice-oriented and/or service-oriented learning experiences in community health.
-The course is designed to be individualized for students with specific population-health interests, and is predominantly experiential, with students completing rotations in local, state, national, or international health care settings and agencies.
+This four-week elective builds upon students’ practice-oriented and/or service-oriented learning experiences in community health.
+Designed to be individualized for students with specific population-health interests, the course is predominantly experiential, with students completing rotations in local, state, national, or international health care settings and agencies.

 Program timeline is the following:

-- August 1 of Graduation Year – Confirm you are still seeking the distinction and verify progress towards completion of all requirements
+- Aug.
+1 of graduation year – Confirm you are still seeking the Distinction and verify progress toward completion of all requirements

-- February 1 of Graduation Year – Deadline to complete Community Medicine Elective
+- Feb.
+1 of graduation year – Deadline to complete Community Medicine elective

-- April 1 of Graduation Year – Deadline to complete the manuscript and submit to peer-reviewed manual
+- April 1 of graduation year – Deadline to complete the manuscript, present thesis, and submit to peer-reviewed journal